 -Retinopathy of prematurity (retina disease in premature babies)

 According to the World Health Organization, there are approximately 1.4 million blind children in the world today.
 This means that one child goes blind every minute.
-Our pediatric research lab has made groundbreaking progress in the search for treatments to blinding and vision impairing eye disorders.
+Our pediatric research lab has made groundbreaking progress in the search for treatments to blinding and vision impairing eye conditions.

 Our research has led to the discovery that DHA in mother’s milk is essential for infant eye and brain development.
 Now, enhanced formula containing DHA is sold worldwide.
 Our research has also transformed surgical practice through our discovery that congenital cataracts must be removed during the first weeks of life to enable normal vision and brain development.
 Our Crystal Charity Ball Pediatric Vision Laboratory is focusing on improving early detection and developing more effective treatments for pediatric eye disorders.

 We are evaluating a new binocular approach to treatment for lazy eye (amblyopia), using iPad games and movies to help the two eyes learn to work together.
 We want to find out whether binocular treatments are effective in treating lazy eye and whether they reduce the risk for recurrence of lazy eye.

 We are developing better ways to screen for vision problems in preschool children, including binocular birefringence scanning that has better accuracy than current screeners and an iPhone-based eye tracker that can be used even in remote areas of the world.

-We are examining the impact of strabismus and amblyopia, the two most common pediatric eye conditions, on children’s everyday life, including motor skills, reading, pointing and grasping, and self-perception.
+We are examining the impact of crossed eyes and lazy eye, the two most common pediatric eye conditions, on children’s everyday life, including motor skills, reading, pointing and grasping, and self-perception.

 With a referral from a pediatric ophthalmologist, we perform free vision assessments for special needs infants and children.